 Many machine builders add Vision to their line-card and may only do a couple of machine vision projects a year.
 Machine Vision is all that we do.

 With a solid background in both Controls and Software development, we can figure out how to communicate with any piece of equipment.

 Whether it is a plc program, a robot program or a .Net program we design our systems with Fault Tolerance in mind.
 If an error or fault occurs a program or robot needs to exit its routine cleanly and safely.

 We specialize in designing vision solutions based on your specific inspection, identification and guidance needs using the latest vision devices, lighting, hardware and software technology.

 We are a trusted system integration partners for today’s top machine vision technology companies.

 4th Vector Technologies has provided integrated machine vision systems for top industrial companies for more than 18 years.

 Are you seeking a machine vision company to provide a solution for your current project?
 Let us help you determine if machine vision technology can meet your objectives.
-We offer a free 10 hour evaluation; simply send us your parts and description of your requirements and constraints.
+We offer a comped 5 hour evaluation; simply send us your parts and description of your requirements and constraints.
 Upon receiving your samples at 4th Vector Technologies, we will schedule testing and provide feedback via a simple report, photos or video depending on the application.